-A couple of days short of Memorial Day here at the October Country Inn and, after a few days of light rain, a spot of warm weather has settled in.
+A couple of days short of Memorial Day here at the October Country Inn (check us out) and, after a few days of light rain, a spot of warm weather has settled in.
 Our world has exploded in green.
 Seems like in a week’s time, the maples have leafed out, lilac and apple trees have bloomed, and roadside weeds are knee-high.
 Before this crescendo of botanical abundance, a mere couple of weeks ago, only the hardiest of Vermont’s Spring wildflowers decorated the trailside.

 Trout-lilys (Erythronium americanum) were the first to appear.
 The name comes from their leaves that resemble the color and pattern found on native brook trout.
 Trout-lilys are native to north-eastern woods and grow in colonies that can be 300 years old.
 The Trout-lily is a myrmecochore, meaning ants help to disperse the seeds and reduce predation of the seeds.
 To make the seeds more appealing to ants they have an elaiosome which is a structure which attracts the ants.
 Another early bloomer is the purple trillium (Trillium erectum).
 It is also a native to north-eastern woodlands.
 It is a spring ephemeral, a herbaceous perennial whose life-cycle is synchronised with that of the deciduous forests where it lives.
 Its name is derived from its three lobed leaf arrangement and a flower with three petals.